14 April 2025

 ICIEC

 Local ECAs are still relatively new for the Middle East, but in their short lifespan they have invigorated projects across the globe.
-This session brings the Middle East’s local ECAs together to consider:
+Across Africa, local institutions have been established for longer and still have a vital role to play.
+This session brings local ECAs from Africa and the Middle East together to consider:

 ● What role do the Middle East's ECAs have to play in Africa?
 What notable transactions have already closed, and how will the ECAs continue to support development across the continent?